 Moshe Lavee and Tsvika Kuflik will present Tikkoun Sofrim and the Scribes of the Geniza project at a conference on the Middle Ages at Haifa University on March 28, 2019.

 Our poster submission on Tikkun Sofrim to DH 2019 in Utrecht in July has been accepted.
-Please stay tuned.
+The final version is accessible here.

 Tikkoun Sofrim, Sofer Mahir, eRabbinica and eScriptorium will be presented at a lecture entitled

 Artificial Intelligence, Citizen Science and Medieval Hebrew Manuscripts

 at Princeton University on Friday April 5, 2019 at noon in room 203 in the Scheide Caldwell house.
 If you intend to come please inform Baru Saul from the Judaic Studies programme

 Tuesday, April 2, 2019 – 12:30pm to 1:45pm

 Recording of the whole talk available on youtube

 For Tikkoun Sofrim check out 35:40-50:00.

 Today, March 19, we passed the threshold of 30.000 transcribed lines.
 We accumulate 5 transcriptions for each line.
 So far, more than 6.000 lines, more than half of the manuscript, have already been transcribed by at least one user in the 35 days this project has been running.
 Amazing! יישר כוח!